Rapptz/discord.py/docs/ext/commands/commands.rst

 :class:`discord.TextChannel`, and if it fails it tries to convert it to a :class:`discord.Member`.
 If all converters fail, then a special error is raised, :exc:`~ext.commands.BadUnionArgument`.

-Note that any valid converter discussed above can be passed in to the argument list of a :data:`typing.Union`.
+Note that any valid converter discussed above can be passed in to the argument list of a :obj:`typing.Union`.

 typing.Optional
 ^^^^^^^^^^^^^^^^^

-A :data:`typing.Optional` is a special type hint that allows for "back-referencing" behaviour.
+A :obj:`typing.Optional` is a special type hint that allows for "back-referencing" behaviour.
 If the converter fails to parse into the specified type, the parser will skip the parameter and then either ``None`` or the specified default will be passed into the parameter instead.
 The parser will then continue on to the next parameters and converters, if any.